GoLearnToCode/kiei925-spring17/weeks/1/reading.md

 - When you Google: try to use specific, uncommon words; or, paste an entire error message.
 - Read error messages.
 - Wikipedia is actually very reliable for technical topics.
 Use it!
-- Filter results to only the past year or shorter (click Search Tools on the right side).
-- You can trust answers from rubyonrails.org, ruby-lang.org, and stackoverflow.com.
-- Read error messages.
 - Just Try It.
 You will learn more by experimenting than by thinking or searching or reading.
 - Write as much code as you can.
 Make up tiny problems for yourself and try to solve them.
 - Read error messages.